mazenadel19/Interview-Questions/README.md

 ## Structure

 Each coding challenge will be stored in a separate file, with the file name representing the question title and the date.
 For example, if there's a challenge titled "Determine the largest number" from April 15, 2024, the file name would be 15-04-2024_determine_the_longest_unique.

-## Contributing

-If you'd like to contribute your solution to any of the challenges, please follow these steps:

-- Fork this repository.
-- Create a new branch for your solution, using the same naming convention as the challenge files.
-- Add your solution as a Markdown file in the appropriate directory.
-- Commit your changes and push them to your forked repository.